marwanzayed-coder/quran/README.md

 5. Activate Developer mode
 6. Then click on Load unpacked
 7. Then choose the folder you downloaded
+- Display Prayer Times for a specified location.

 ## Tech Stack